college-254/kenyans_applying_to_us_universities/content/college-guide/11-college-access-programs.md

 14 – 16 students.

 KenSAP students attend camp from July to November, but there are breaks in between.
-In the camp, you’ll get guidance on the TOEFL, SAT, SAT Subject Tests and your college applications.
+In the camp, you’ll get guidance on the standardized tests, and your college applications.
 Of the college access programs that require applications, KenSAP is very selective.
 It’s worth noting that students pay nothing.
 Kenya Fluorspar sponsors KenSAP.

 ## EducationUSA